 The stoep is rarely the grandest part of a South African home.
-It is usually practical before it is beautiful: a shaded strip against the heat, a step between public road and private room, a place where plastic chairs slowly migrate toward the best patch of afternoon air.
-But ask enough people where the real conversation happens and the answer keeps returning to that edge of the house.
+It is practical before it is beautiful: shade against the heat, a step between public road and private room, a place where plastic chairs slowly migrate toward the best patch of afternoon air.
+Ask enough people where the real conversation happens and the answer keeps returning to that edge of the house.

 On the stoep, the country becomes legible at human scale.
 A neighbour's new job, the municipal truck that did not arrive, a school fee that landed badly, a car that suddenly needs tyres, a cousin who came back from Cape Town with opinions.
 None of it is abstract.
 The economy walks past the gate.
 Politics arrives in the water bill.
 Culture is what someone is playing two houses down on a Saturday morning.